-The parent/carer/student will be advised of the outcome of the application by the next working day, by the school.
-If the application is unsuccessful the parent/carer/student will be informed of the decision, related to the oversubscription criteria, and has the right of appeal to an independent appeal panel.
+The parent/carer will be advised of the outcome of the application on 1 March 2022 or the next working day, by the local authority.
+If the application is unsuccessful (unless the child gained a place at a school the parent/carer ranked higher) the parent/carer will be informed of the decision, related to the oversubscription criteria listed above, and has the right of appeal to an independent appeal panel.